-Sparkling wine in plastic bottles could be a benefit of Brexit, says Jacob Rees-Mogg
+Rees-Mogg triggers alarm with Brexit plan for sparkling wine in plastic bottles

 But he told reporters: “It’s going to be lots and lots of little things.
 But these little things add up into something that is fundamental and revolutionary.

 “Each and every one of them is something which is easy for people to pooh-pooh and say ‘What’s the point of this effort?
-The mountain heaved and brought forth a miserable mouse’.
+The mountain heaved and brought forth a miserable mouse.’
 But this is bringing forth elephants cumulatively.”

 Mr Rees-Mogg recently appealed to readers of a tabloid newspaper for suggestions of which EU regulations to slash.

-As well as fizz in plastic bottles, he today suggested that changes could be made to end limits on the power of vacuum cleaners, scrap mandatory training update courses for HGV drivers or to abolish rules which require B&B hotels to register as package tour operators if they provide vouchers to dine in local restaurants.
+As well as fizz in plastic bottles, he today suggested that changes could be made to end limits on the power of vacuum cleaners, scrap mandatory training update courses for HGV drivers or abolish rules which require B&B hotels to register as package tour operators if they provide vouchers to dine in local restaurants.

 He rejected suggestions that a bonfire of rules would turn the UK into a “Wild West” unregulated zone, and insisted that his drive was “not about lowering standards”.

-Despite a string of reports – including from the government’s own Office for Budget Responsibility – suggesting that Brexit has cut UK GDP, Mr Rees-Mogg refused to give any estimate of how much benefit or damage was doing to the economy, saying it was impossible to know how Britain would have fared if it had stayed.
+Despite a string of reports – including from the government’s own Office for Budget Responsibility – suggesting that Brexit has cut UK GDP, Mr Rees-Mogg refused to give any estimate of how much benefit or damage it was doing to the economy, saying it was impossible to know how Britain would have fared if it had stayed.

 He told MPs: “With inflation running high we need to search everywhere and under every stone and sofa cushion for supply-side reforms that make products and services cheaper, make things easier for business and ultimately grow the economy and cut the cost of living.”